mlund/faunus/docs/_docs/energy.md

 ### Ewald Summation

-If type is `ewald`, terms from reciprocal space; surface energies; and self energies are automatically added to the Hamiltonian, activating additional keywords:
+If type is `ewald`, terms from reciprocal space and surface energies are automatically added (in addition to the previously mentioned self- and real space-energy) to the Hamiltonian which activates the additional keywords:

 `type=ewald`          | Description
 --------------------- | ---------------------------------------------------------------------
-`kcutoff`             | Reciprocal-space cutoff `epss=0`              | Dielectric constant of surroundings, $\varepsilon_{surf}$ (0=tinfoil)
+`ncutoff`             | Reciprocal-space cutoff (unitless) `epss=0`              | Dielectric constant of surroundings, $\varepsilon_{surf}$ (0=tinfoil)
 `ewaldscheme=PBC`     | Periodic (`PBC`) or isotropic periodic ([`IPBC`](http://doi.org/css8)) boundary conditions `spherical_sum=true`  | Spherical/ellipsoidal summation in reciprocal space; cubic if `false`.